 The magic of Muhammadu Buhari’s administration has come from his citizens, but nothing of significance he has done as leader of the nation.
 Blamocracy (blaming past administrations for the impossibility of addressing present troubles) and claimocracy (claiming credit for the achievements of former governments) now have the regard of significant achievements in themselves.
 Many citizens claim that while the federal government is clean, competent and thriving, the states and local governments make up the rotten parts of Nigerian for governance.
 Leadership has become excused of responsibility by so-called voters.
 We take on the challenge to examine this sticky fallacy.

 One of the most interesting but intractable things about development in Nigeria is the pervasive perception of both what it is and should be.
 What is development?
 Why are Nigerians always left behind?
 These are questions best answered indirectly.
 Continue reading

 What has happened, Africa?
 This is the question a bright youth leader on a private forum asked when he learnt the Chinese have set up the 13th Chinese Police Station in South Africa.
 The answer is Nothing.
-Whether the question is based on fact, fiction or exaggeration is immaterial.
-The Chinese are coming and coming big to Africa.
-The tragedy is that the African people who should have known better in advance especially the intellectual/educated class enthusiastically and unashamedly supported the decadent rubbish many post-colonial leaders foisted upon their citizens on the continent up to this day.
-Africans are now living with the harsher realities of such thoughtlessness and misfortune and the Chinese like the are taking full advantage of it.
+Whether we base the question on fact, fiction or exaggeration is immaterial.
+Chinamen are coming and coming big to Africa.
+Continental tragedy was visible in African people who should have known better in advance, notably the intellectual/educated class, who were unwitting.
+“Bright lights” keenly supported the decadent misgovernance many of the post-colonial leaders foisted upon their citizens on the continent up to this day.
+Africans are now living with the harsher realities of such thoughtlessness and misfortune.
+The Chinese are now exploiting Africa’s naivete.
+Who will not?